-City provides program and program is currently being Program is required by Code, ordinance, offered by another governmental, non-profit or civic
+City provides program and program is currently being Program is required by Code, ordinance, offered by another governmental, non-profit or civic resolution or policy OR to fulfill franchise or agency

-The program collaborates with Summit County, Utah Highway Patrol, Utah Transit Authority and the Utah Department of Transportation on regional and local strategic planning efforts.
-This collaboration helps ensure the primary transportation corridors that Park City depends upon (SR-224, Sr-248, and Bonanza Dr.) are constructed and operated in an efficient manner that promotes a balanced multi-modal and effective transportation system.
+TRANSPORTATION The program collaborates with Summit County, Utah Highway Patrol, Utah Transit Authority and the Utah Department of Transportation on regional and local strategic planning efforts.
+This collaboration helps ensure the primary transportation OPER corridors that Park City depends upon (SR-224, Sr-248, and Bonanza Dr.) are constructed and operated in an efficient manner that promotes a balanced multi-modal and effective transportation system.

-Staff does not recommend reductions in funding for this program.
-Should Council direct Staff to reduce expenses, this would require a reduction in staff levels.
+TRANSPORTATION Staff does not recommend reductions in funding for this program.
+Should Council direct Staff to reduce expenses, this OPER would require a reduction in staff levels.
 This reduction would impact the programs ability to effectively plan, coordinate and implement the City's primary corridor strategic plans.